cincospenguinos/CircleGa/README.md

 - [ ] Explosion animation for aliens
 - [ ] Death animation for the aliens

-### Story

-- [ ] Who are the main characters?
-- [ ] What is the main conflict?
-- [ ] How does the story proceed?
-- [ ] Write the tutorial segment
-- [ ] Write the story beats

 ### Level design

-- [ ] Explore level design space created by the rules of the game
 - [ ] Change the text of the menu screen to whatever it is you decide, Andre
-- [ ] Create a set of levels that teach the level design space and how to properly play the game

 ### Code